karmakrafts/ChemLib-Custom-Compounds/README.md

 # ChemLib Custom Compounds

-A small addon for ChemLib that allows adding elements and compounds using datapacks.
+A small addon for ChemLib that allows adding elements and compounds using JSON configs.